mponce0/covid19.analytics/README.md

 #### Plotting Totals
 The function `totals.plt()` will generate plots of the total number of cases as a function of time.
-It can be used for the total data or for an specific location.
+It can be used for the total data or for an specific or multiple locations.
-The function can generate static plots and/or interactive ones.
+The function can generate static plots and/or interactive ones, as well, as linear and/or semi-log plots.

 #### Plotting Cases in the World